Lake Alexander, Minnesota, USA

 - Statistics / Weather / Helpful Links

 Looking for Lake Alexander cabins or other accommodations?
 Save time and use this interactive map to find, compare and book at the best rates.
-Or explore our comprehensive list of favorite travel partners.
+Or explore more of our favorite travel partners.

 No place invites lakefront dreaming quite like Lake Alexander.
 Located in the Lincoln Lakes area of Central Minnesota, this beautiful lake has it all: vivid sunsets, nearly 3,000 acres of open water, excellent fishing and sandy-bottomed beaches.
 A large number of lakefront property owners share the 16 miles of heavily-wooded shoreline.
 Two small public beach areas and three boat launch ramps offer access to the general public.
 Lake Alexander is not as well-known as other lakes in the Upper Mississippi drainage area.